philzook58/philzook58.github.io/_posts/2026-07-29-bdd_term_alg_effects.md

 1. it's neat
 2. it kind of turns processes (an annoyingly abstract concept) into data (bits and shit) we can manipulate and reason about (dicts in this case)
 3. It bridges the surprisingly painful gap between math class and programs.
 Math class had some great ways of manipulating expressions (polynomials, fractions, integrals and so on) which could be nice if we have a language of useful programming as succinct and as easily reasoned about.
 For some reason, it is hard I think to _really_ systematically reason about imperative code although we do it pretty well all the time.
-And the only method of attack that makes sense to me (and I'd love to have an alternative that more closely matches our intrinsic ability to reason about imperativeness without the crtutch) is to convert (compile?) imperative code into math (transition systems, syntax, set theory, type theory etc).
+And the only method of attack that makes sense to me (and I'd love to have an alternative that more closely matches our intrinsic ability to reason about imperativeness without the crutch) is to convert (compile?) imperative code into math (transition systems, syntax, set theory, type theory etc).
 4. For me, I'm intrigued because this is an interesting way to add effects to e-graphs / SMT solvers as a baked in theory / regular rules.

 The trick of algebraic effects is actually very simple, but very surprising abuse of the notion of arity (number of arguments).
 I guess that's why it was hard to discover.
 And it's still a little mind boggling.